 Day Trip to Luxor from Sahl Hasheesh | Sharing tour max 8 people

-This private Luxor day trip from Sahl Hasheesh offers a comprehensive exploration of Luxor’s most iconic sites.
-Departing early from your Sahl Hasheesh hotel, you’ll enjoy a comfortable, air-conditioned transfer approximately 3.5 to 4 hours across the Eastern Desert.
+Departing early from your Sahl Hasheesh hotel, you’ll enjoy a comfortable, air-conditioned transfer of approximately 3.5 to 4 hours across the Eastern Desert.

 Your journey into history begins on the West Bank of Luxor, where you’ll explore the legendary Valley of the Kings, the burial ground of pharaohs, including the famous Tutankhamun’s Tomb.
 Marvel at the vibrant hieroglyphs and intricate artwork within the ancient burial chambers.

 After a delicious lunch at a local restaurant, your Luxor highlights continue on the East Bank.
-Here, you’ll wander through the sprawling Karnak Temple Complex, an awe-inspiring labyrinth of temples, chapels, and pylons, representing centuries of construction by various pharaohs.
-This full-day Luxor tours offer an unforgettable dive into Egypt’s rich historical tapestry, ensuring you experience the best of this ancient city before your return to Sahl Hasheesh.
+Here, you’ll wander through the sprawling Karnak Temple Complex.
+This awe-inspiring labyrinth consists of temples, chapels, and pylons, representing centuries of construction by various pharaohs.

 Details

-Duration: 14 hours
+• Duration: 14 hours

-Tour Location: Luxor
+• Tour Location: Luxor

-Tour Availability: Everyday
+• Tour Availability: Every day

-Pickup & Drop Off: Your Hotel in Sahl Hasheesh
+• Pickup & Drop Off: Your Hotel in Sahl Hasheesh

-Tour Type: Group tour max 8 people
+• Tour Type: Group tour max 8 people

-Round transfer with new brand vehicle
+• Round transfer with a new brand vehicle

-Expert Egyptologist guide
+• Expert Egyptologist guide

-Lunch at a local restaurant
+• Lunch at a local restaurant

-Beverages during lunch
+• Beverages during lunch

-Optional 30-minute motor boat tour (€10 paid in cash onsite)
+• Optional 30-minute motorboat tour (€10 paid in cash onsite)

-KV9 – Ramesses V, Ramesses VI tomb
+• KV9 – Ramesses V and Ramesses VI tomb

-KV17 – Seti I tomb
+• KV17 – Seti I tomb

-Tipping
+• Tipping

 What to take with you

-Hat, Sunglasses & Sun cream
+• Hat, Sunglasses & Sunscreen

-Comfortable shoes and clothes
+• Comfortable shoes and clothes

-small change for the toilet
+• small change for the toilet

 Itinerary

-04.00 am Hotel pick up
+04.00 am Hotel pickup

 We will pick you up at your hotel lobby to start your Luxor tourist attractions tour from Sahl Hasheesh.